dumlutimuralp/antrea-packet-walks/part_b/README.md

  cookie=0x1000000000000, table=90, priority=0 actions=resubmit(,100)
 vmware@master:~$
 </code></pre>

-One thing to emphasize here again is this table includes the ingress rules of all the Kubernetes Network Policies applied to all of the pods on Worker 1 node (not only the ingress rules configured on "backendpolicy" and applied to backend1 pod) However the focus in this section is on the flow entries which correspond to the ingress rules of the Kubernetes Network Policy "backendpolicy".

 The first flow entry checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries, since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.